Tiffiny Blacknell: Legal career

 Blacknell currently works in private practice.
 She previously worked for former Los Angeles County District Attorney George Gascón.
-Following Gascón's defeat in 2024, she returned to the Public Defender's office for a short time before leaving to work in private practice.
 As a public defender, she was assigned to represent a man accused of kidnapping Daisy McCrackin.

-Interim public defender appointment

-In 2018, the Los Angeles County Board of Supervisors appointed Nicole Tinkham as interim public defender.
-Blacknell helped organize an effort to put pressure on the Board of Supervisors to remove Tinkham because of her lack of criminal law experience.
-Following the protests and public criticism, the Board appointed Ricardo García (attorney) who worked for years in the San Diego County Public Defender's office.

 Wiretap scandal

 In July 2018, Blacknell uncovered a secret recording operation inside of an attorney-client interview room.
 It was later revealed that the operation had been set up by the Los Angeles Police Department in cooperation with a prosecutor from the Los Angeles County District Attorney's Office.
 In response to the scandal, the Los Angeles County Board of Supervisors voted to send a letter to then sheriff Jim McDonnell to stop the installation of audio-video recording devices inside of lock-up facilities at various criminal courthouses throughout Los Angeles County.
 The Los Angeles Times responded to the scandal.

 Community activism

 Bail reform

 Blacknell has engaged in activism in the Los Angeles community, such as on behalf of the National Black Mama's Bail Out Day campaign.
 This was a part of the National Bail Out collective, a community-based movement striving to end pretrial detention and mass incarceration.
 Blacknell believes that the money bail system is unjust and in need of reform.
 At Community Coalition's People Power Convention, Blacknell said “Ninety-five percent of arrestees plead guilty,” and noted that “studies show that sexual assault and violence happen in the first seven days of an inmate’s incarceration.”